 Become a Musher

 Do you remember the 1995 animated movie Balto?
 It’s about a sled dog team in Alaska whose mission was to deliver life-saving serum to a town suffering from a disease outbreak.
 It’s been my dream to ride on a dog sled since I saw this film as a six-year-old.
-So, the very first activity we did in Mont Tremblant was a team to up with a bunch of our furry friends.
+So, the very first activity we did in Mont Tremblant was a team to up with a bunch of our furry friends to go dog sledding.
 Don’t worry, there were no diseases involved, but instead lots of snow, dog kisses, and fun.

 There are a few different dog sledding operators in Mont Tremblant.
 To book the dog sled activity you can head to the activity desk right near the gondola.
 For a few hours we were able to bundle up in the sled – or drive it – and take in the beautiful winter scenery from a different angle with our huskie friends.

 Mont Tremblant was our first snowboard destination in North America after a month in the Swiss Alps, and I must say it did not disappoint!
 We spent two days shredding it on the slopes of Tremblant.
 The summit is almost 900 meters and offers breathtaking views over the Laurentians.
 The pistes of the resort spread out from the summit and there is a large number of possibilities for all ski and snowboard abilities.

 Those visitors will find a ski area that includes 96 ski trails and 79 km of piste with a variety of greens, blues, and blacks.
 We arrived just after a giant ice storm swept through the area, but we were pleasantly surprised that the pistes were not too icy after.
 This is due to Mont Tremblant’s incredible snowmaking and grooming abilities, which are considered some of the best in North America.